 where $X$ is given by

 where $\tilde{n}$ is the Fermi-Dirac (F.D) distribution function with energy $E = q-p_3(1+\cos\theta)$.
 Thus, the Euclidean dispersion relation on the QCD side using the Gribov propagator becomes

 On the NRQCD$_{3}$ side, one can extract the Feynman rules from the lagrangian in eq.~\eqref{effective_lag.}.
-For instance, free propagators are

-\end{widetext} The one-loop contribution to the quark self-energy vanishes on NRQCD$_{3}$ side because the two gauge field components, namely $A_{0}$ and $A_{3}$, are the same and come with opposite signs as is the case in QCD side.
-Thus the inverse propagator is
+The one-loop contribution to the quark self-energy vanishes on NRQCD$_{3}$ side because the two gauge field components, namely $A_{0}$ and $A_{3}$, are the same and come with opposite signs as is the case in QCD side.
+Thus the inverse propagator in NRQCD$_{3}$ becomes

 So, the pole location is simply $p_{3} = i M$ on NRQCD$_{3}$ side.
 Now, after doing the matching, we will get

 The integrals $I_{1}$ and $I_{2}$ need to be evaluated numerically to find the matching parameter $M$.
 This matching accounts only for the hard gluons in the loop integral of figure~(\ref{fig1(b)}).